Updated: Jul 9

-Industrial Bank is a African American bank devoted to sertving black communities in Washington, DC
+Industrial Bank is a MDI devoted to serving black communities in Washington, DC

 Washington DC is a city with unique banking needs.
 It has a larger immigrant and refugee population than any other city in the U.S. These individuals are often ignored when it comes to lending in traditional banking, but, like everyone else, need capital to start businesses and buy homes.
 Historically, the District has been majority African American, but this majority has been relegated to the East side of the city which experiences much higher rates of unemployment and poverty.
 These underinvested areas and populations have always, and still do, need banking institutions to provide housing and small business loans that promote economic development.